the-pudding/data/queues/README.md

 # Scene \# 3: Alternative queueing disciplines (Beyoncé tickets)
 ***
 In this scenario, you're queueing for a scarce good (concert tickets).
-There are many ways to allocate scarce goods: ticket prices often vary widely even within a single section, and are used to differentially target customers with different willingness to pay.
+There are many ways to allocate scarce goods: ticket prices often vary widely even within a single section, and are used to differentially target customers with different levels of  willingness to pay.
 That said, even for tickets at the same price, there is limited supply, and not everyone who wants one will get one - especially for sought-after artists.
 In other words, service is not guaranteed even if you complete the wait.

 You place a certain amount of value on seeing Beyonce (e.g., $1,000).
+Because there is a chance of not securing a ticket, some people may calculate an “expected value” which incorporates their beliefs about the likelihood of securing a ticket.
 In this case, each person’s value is private (and perhaps not even consciously known to the individuals themselves).
 In other cases, value is known to each individual, and can be elicited using auctions or similar methods.
-Also, because there is a chance of not securing the ticket, some people may calculate an “expected value” which incorporates their beliefs about the likelihood of securing a ticket.

 You also incur a certain cost while waiting.
 Most people aren’t explicitly tallying these costs, but you can imagine that each person has a subconscious “willingness to wait”, perhaps captured by the length of time beyond which even the guarantee of a ticket would no longer be worth enduring the wait.
-This is connected to the fact that each person has an opportunity cost of waiting (perhaps the amount they might be earning at work if they hadn’t taken time off to wait).
-If we could determine this figure for each person, we could find the point at which we’d expect them to abandon the queue.
+This is connected to the fact that each person has an opportunity cost of waiting--for example, perhaps the amount they might have earned at work that day if they hadn’t taken time off to wait.
+If we could determine this figure for each person, we could calculate the point at which we’d expect them to abandon the queue.

-A common default queue policy is typically first in, first out (FIFO) – but this can cause issues for highly competitive goods.
-Because of a mismatch between cost of waiting and value of the good, FIFO may fail to allocate the good to those who value it most, and may instead advantage those with a lower cost of waiting.
+A typical default queue policy is first in, first out (FIFO) – but this can cause issues for highly competitive goods.
+Because of a mismatch between the cost of waiting and value placed on the good, FIFO may fail to allocate a good or service to those who value it most, and may instead advantage those who have a lower cost of waiting.

 FIFO policies have other issues: they may also incentivize scalpers to hoard tickets and sell them at a premium.
 Allowing fans to pay for priority access to the queue is one option that has been used in many settings, but imposing additional financial burden for a good that is already so costly may be undesirable.
 Other alternatives, such as releasing tickets in stages, offering scheduled viewing or buying windows, or even unusual policies such as [serving the last person to arrive first](https://www.sciencenordic.com/culture-denmark-environment/queues-move-faster-if-the-last-person-is-served-first/1420582), may incentivize users to change their behavior in a way that reduces average waiting time.
 Queue designers have a lot to consider when allocating complex resources like this.